Visheshbons/v-blogger/README.md

 # V-Blogger

 V-Blogger is a small project I made for fun.
-It has a basic interface, and supports anonymous posting.
+It has a basic interface, and supports anonymous posting (limited).
 It currently only supports text posts, but this will change in the near future (if I remember).

 ## Features